Top 10 Cities That Broke World Records (Good & Bad)

 This record tells us about the extreme climate conditions in which human can survive and how change in climate worsen these situations.

-Yakutsk is located in Siberia and is known as the coldest city in the world.
-In winters the temperature falls below -40°C.
+• It is also known as the coldest city in the world.

 In all these harsh temperature conditions people in this city continue to live their normal lives throughout the year.